appzen-oss/terraform-aws-secure-base/README.md

 A terraform module to set up an AWS multi-account, multi-region organization with account/region security setting and security services.

+***Module is still a Work in Progress***

 ## Features

+- Designed to delegate management of all security services to dedicated administrator account
+- Designed to send all logs to a dedicated log account

 ## Usage